agavrin/ertogrul.github.io/1-PrepareLab/README.md

 **If you already have a IBM id, go to point 2 of this script.**

-> If you don't have a valid email address that you could use for cloud registration please use a temporary email service, like this: https://temp-mail.org/en/
+If you don't have a valid email address that you could use for cloud registration please use a temporary email service, like this: https://temp-mail.org/en/

-This web site will give you a temporary email address for 10 minutes :
+The temp-mail web site (shown below) will give you a temporary email address for 10 minutes.
+You can use this temporaty email address just to register to IBM Cloud.

 ![image w1-1](../images/w1-1.png)

-From screen above, you can use this temporaty email address (cugebezaza@utooemail.com for example) just to register to IBM Cloud.

 ### Start registration
 To register to **IBM Cloud**, open this link: [IBM Cloud](cloud.ibm.com/registration) or type http://cloud.ibm.com/registration in your browser (Chrome or Firefox are recommended).
+You will get to this page.